bug400/pyilper/INSTALL.md

 If the message "connected to PIL-BOX at xxx baud" is displayed in the status bar, pyILPER is ready to run.
-Now you have to enable each virtual device (check box at the lower left corner of a device tab), because they are disabled by default.
+Now you have to enable each virtual device (check box in the lower left corner of a device tab), because they are disabled by default.